1. Why are we doing what we are doing?

 Because the greatest risk is not taking one: Innovation needs to be continuous, not sporadic.
 It is not a nice-to-have, but a need-to-do.
 It’s an investment, not an ad-hoc budget decision, and above all it’s a commitment to society, customers, our world, and yourself to be the best version of yourself.

-We are here to bridge the gap, facilitate the conversations and match-making between successful entrepreneurs and companies to scale the innovation ecosystem and make needed solutions for our world happen.
+We are here to bridge the gap, facilitating the conversations and match-making between successful entrepreneurs and companies to scale the innovation ecosystem and make needed solutions for our world happen.

 2. Why do we believe in entrepreneurial leadership so much?